turbot/steampipe-mcp/README.md

 node dist/index.js postgresql://steampipe@localhost:9193/steampipe
 ```

-6. To use your local development version with Claude Desktop, update your `mcp.json`:
+6. To use your local development version with Cursor, update your `mcp.json`:
 ```json
 {
   "mcpServers": {